caas-team/sparrow/README.md

 - `sparrow_latency_duration_seconds`
   - Type: Gauge
-  - Description: Latency with status information of targets
+  - Description: Latency with status information of targets.
+This metric is DEPRECATED
   - Labelled with `target` and `status`

 - `sparrow_latency_seconds`